Colin, Spey Bay

 Benefits of Solar Thermal

-- You'll be able to claim the Renewable Heat Incentive from its launch in 2011.
+- You'll be able to claim the Renewable Heat Incentive from its domestic launch in 2014.

 - Produce up to 1/3 of your hot water.